SamratSahoo/Facial-Recognition-Attendance-Tracker/docs/source/Directories/Docs.rst

 Docs
 ===============
-The ``docs`` folder has oen sole purpose: to house the documentation of this project.
+The ``docs`` folder has one sole purpose: to house the documentation of this project.
 The HTML files that make up the documentation can be found in the Docs folder.
 Within the ``docs`` folder there are 2 subdirectories along with 2 batch files.

 Build Subdirectory